roytang/blog/content/post/2024/07/cmr-iron-fist/index.md

 - Iron Fist v2 (1994) - 2 issue limited series.
 Terrible art.
 Just an excuse to rematch Iron Fist and Steel Serpent, returned from the dead.
 - Iron Fist v3 (1996) - 3 issue limited series.
 Slightly better andmore vibrant art, still full of 90s excess.
 Nice Carlos Pacheco covers.
 Final fate of Danny's sister Miranda.
 - Iron Fist/Wolverine (2000) - 4 issue limited series.
 Actually involves a of other heroes in supporting roles.
 Follows up on a dangling plot point from Heroes for Hire v1 (we'll cover that series in the next post!)
 - Iron Fist v4 (2004) - 6 issue limited series.
 Danny goes off wandering alone, unsure about his direction in life or his role as a hero.
 Not very notable.
+Very anime.

+{{% photos ifv4 %}}

 - Immortal Weapons (2009) - 5 issue limited series spinning out of *Immortal Iron Fist*.
 Each issue covers the back story of one of the other Immortal Weapons.
 Backup story is about one of Danny's students at the School of Thunder.
 - Power Man and Iron Fist v2 (2011) - 5 issue limited series.
 Spinning out of [the Shadowland crossover](/2023/11/cmr-daredevil/#shadowland) where Danny met Victor Alvarez, a new hero who has taken the "Power Man" mantle.
 They investigate a case for former Heroes for Hire secretary Jennie Royce.
 - Immortal Iron Fists (2017) - 6 issue limited series.
 Mostly a continuation of Kaare Andrews' *Iron Fist the Living Weapon*, except he has a different artist this time.
 Pei has stayed behind on Earth to become Danny's student and faces the greatest challenge of her life: high school.
 Also, Danny vs the daughters of Mara.
 - Iron Fist: Heart of the Dragon (2021) - 6 issue limited series.
 The immortal dragons are being hunted down and Danny has to get the aid of other heroes to help stop an ancient evil.
 In the end, Danny gives up the power of Shou-Lao and becomes depowered.

+{{% photos ifhotd %}}

-- Iron Fist v7 - 5 issue limited series.
+- Iron Fist v7 (2022) - 5 issue limited series.
 Introduces a new Iron Fist: Lin Lie, who was previously the Sword Master.
 Instead of undergoing the Iron Fist trials, Shou-Lao chose to bestow his power upon Lin Lie directly.
 At the end of this series, Kun Lun is taken over by his brother Lin Feng.

 #### Other Appearances